What is Relapsing Polychondritis?

 • Relapsing as a noun means to fall back or return

-Relapsing Polychondritis can affect any part of your body that is cartilage.
+Relapsing Polychondritis can affect any part of your body that has cartilage.
 The affected cartilage may include:

 • Nose